 Myth 2: Focus on What We Don’t Like, or View as Awful.
 This Is Surely Useful.

 No, it’s not.
 Not really…if we want happiness.

 And, it’s okay to do this.
-It’s okay to invest a life in this.
-Many will and even make a living doing this.
+It’s okay to invest life in this.
+Many wills and even make a living doing this.
 It’s just that little sustaining happiness is there.
 Almost none.

 Truth: We Become What We Think/Talk About Most.

 This trust is quite simple.
 It’s about where we invest our energy and attention.
-When we are focused upon what we dislike and the world, we are in a state of resistance…not acceptance.
-Thus, when we spend most of our time resisting the life that sits in front of us, we are in the state of resistance.
-This brings tension, frustration and angst.
+When we have focused upon what we dislike and the world, we are in a state of resistance…not acceptance.
+Thus, when we spend most of our time resisting the life that sits in front of us, we are in a state of resistance.
+This brings tension, frustration, and angst.